rs/rest-layer/README.md

 }
 ```

+Note that even if you don't use conditional request, the `Etag` is always used by the storage handler to manage concurrency control between requests.

 Another cool thing is sub-resources.
 We've set our `posts` resource as a child of the `users` resource.
 This way we can handle ownership very easily as routes are constructed as `/users/:user_id/posts`.

 Lets create a post: